R-miss-tastic: a unified platform for missing values methods and workflows: Perspectives and future extensions

 \subsection{Participation and interaction}

-This platform is aimed to be for the community, in the sense that we welcome every comment and question, encourage submissions of new work, theoretical or practical, either through the provided contact form or directly via the GitHub project repository\footnote{\url{https://github.com/R-miss-tastic/website}}.
-We have already received much useful feedback and contributions from the community, organized several remote calls and working sessions at statistics conferences.
-We are planning on regularly relaunching calls for new material for the platform, for instance through the R consortium blog\footnote{\url{https://www.r-consortium.org/news/blog}}, R-bloggers\footnote{\url{https://www.r-bloggers.com/}} and social media platforms.
+This platform is aimed to offer a venue for the community, in the sense that we welcome every comment and question, encourage submissions of new works, theoretical or practical, either through the provided contact form or directly via the GitHub project repository.
+We have already received useful feedback and several external contributions, organized several remote calls and working sessions at statistics conferences.
+We are planning on regularly relaunching calls for new material for the platform, for example through the R consortium blog\footnote{\url{https://www.r-consortium.org/news/blog}}, R-bloggers\footnote{\url{https://www.r-bloggers.com/}} and social media platforms.
 We also intend to use these channels to communicate more generally about the platform and the topic of missing values.

-In order for the platform to be a reference to the community, it needs to provide regularly updated user friendly content.
-Crucial to this is creating sustainable solutions for the maintenance of the R-miss-tastic platform, which is being actively considered by the team.
-We welcome any community feedback on this topic.
+In order for the platform to be a reference to the community, it must provide regularly updated, user-friendly content.
+To achieve this goal, it is important to propose sustainable and accessible solutions for the maintenance of the \samp{R-miss-tastic} platform.
+We hope that the well documented source code of the platform facilitates external contributions and community feedback on this project.

-The aim of this platform is to go further than only community participation, namely to seed meaningful community interactions, and make it a hub of communication amongst groups that rarely exchange, both within, and between academia and industry communities. \\
+In conclusion, the aim of this platform is to go beyond mere community participation, namely to seed meaningful community interactions, and to offer a hub of communication among groups that rarely exchange, both within, and between academia and industry.